Kent Connect to Support

 Display the badge if you are traveling in the vehicle as a driver or passenger.

-• It’s also valid when someone is collecting or dropping you off.
+• It's okay to use the badge when someone is picking you up or dropping you off.

 Displaying the Badge:

-• Place the badge on the dashboard or facia panel, visible through the front windscreen.
+• Put the badge on the dashboard or front panel where it can be seen through the front windscreen.

-• If no dashboard exists, display it where it can be seen from outside the vehicle.
+• If there's no dashboard, place it somewhere visible from outside the vehicle.